-Super soft and full of cinnamon – this Snickerdoodle recipe is sure to be a hit!
-They’re one of our all-time favorite cookie recipes and always get so many compliments!
+Super soft and full of cinnamon – this Snickerdoodle Cookie recipe is sure to be a hit!
+They’re one of our Most Requested cookie recipes and always get so many compliments!

 I LOVE Snickerdoodles!
 My family searched for the best Snickerdoodle Recipe for a long time, and we finally found THE ONE.
 We’ve been using it for as long as I can remember now.
 I wish my mom could remember where she found it, but she thinks it’s from an old family friend.

 What’s great about this recipe is that it’s easy and cookies always turn out SOFT, which for me is pretty much a requirement for a good cookie. 🙂 We know there are tons who loves this cinnamon cookie, but if you fall under that category, then I suggest giving this cookie recipe a try.
-We love changing it up like we did with these White Chocolate Snickerdoodles (adding white chocolate chips)and these White Chocolate Pumpkin Spice Snickerdoodles (more white chocolate chips plus pumpkin spice).
+We love changing it up like we did with these White Chocolate Pumpkin Spice Snickerdoodles (more white chocolate chips plus pumpkin spice).

 Cinnamon and sugar goodness!!